ChrisJTaylor/GildedRose-Refactoring-Kata/csharp/readme.md

 ![image](https://github.com/ChrisJTaylor/GildedRose-Refactoring-Kata/assets/2196813/4de87cfb-e773-46ff-ad17-ccdcc60ac438)

+### A little while later...

+I ran the mutation tests again, and got one failure.
+This was effectively the same as the first issues, but now saying that equality doesn't break the code.
+I don't love this feedback, as it doesn't really change the logic.
+However, I can circumvent it by clamping the values instead.
+Obviously, underneath the hood this is effectively doing the same thing, but it's the .Net SDK's problem, and beyond the reach of the mutants.

 ## Notes

 I liked the feedback that I got from the mutation tests.
 I like the confidence that I gained from the high positives,